Tag: honor

 1) Where do you see your political and your religious worldview in harmony?
 Where do you see them in conflict?

-2) Are you comfortable where your influence your religion?
+2) Are you comfortable where your politics influence your ?
 Does your religion affect your politics?

 ※Prayer※